top of page

 Led by Principal Jon Kircher

 Keith Valley Middle School Principal Mr. Kutcher will be giving tours of the soon-to-be-demolished 67-year old school building complex in the morning at 10:15 am and 11 am.
 Tours last approximately 45 minutes.
 If you're a former KVMS student, parent, alum, or teacher, come take a tour for one last look before demolition!
+(Note: A special tour time will be offered at 9am for exhibitors and sponsors.)

 KVMStur.png